rsyncOSX/RsyncUI/README.md

 RsyncUI is a GUI on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 It is `rsync` which executes the synchronize data tasks.
 The GUI is *only* for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.

- If you find RsyncUI useful, I would appreciate it if you could consider giving me a star on the [RsyncUI repository](https://github.com/rsyncOSX/RsyncUI).
-Each star serves as motivation for me to continue developing RsyncUI.

 #### Install by Homebrew

 RsyncUI might be installed by Homebrew or by direct Download.
 It is signed and notarized by Apple.